ewaldhorn/bouncies/README.md

 IMPORTANT:  This is still very much WIP...
 I'll be expanding it over the next few weeks, schedule permitting.

+## Demo

+You can see a demo at <https://ewaldhorn.github.io/bouncies/>

 ## What

 The number one question I've received after some of my talks (list here: <https://nofuss.co.za/about/>)